To apply for early access for beta reader or advance reader copies, Click Here

 I know what you're thinking...

-"Jesus there's like 4 unfinished books here."
+"What the fuck, there's like 4 unfinished books here."

 I caught the writing bug about ten years ago.
 I did it more for therapy and cheap entertainment than anything else, and still do.
 I thought I'd self-publish X719 just to test the water to see if I was any good at this, and if it could be remotely profitable.
 While remotely profitable still seems to be a wild fantasy, the positive feedback I've received from all of you about it has convinced me that I should at least publish all these drafts I've written over the last decade.